-Room name Floor Floor area used for ventilation analysis High level free area Low level free area Total free area and percentage of same based on usable room floor area Number of hours that the room dry resultant temperature shall exceed 25°C in the school year. m2 % m2 % m2 %
+Room name Floor Floor area used for ventilation analysis High level free area level free area Total free area and percentage of same based on usable room floor area Number of hours that the room dry resultant temperature shall exceed 25°C in the school year. m2 % m 2 % m 2 %

-Permanent vent openings should be provided at high level in a draught free manner.

-Opening sections of windows are not deemed as appropriate permanent background ventilation in habitable rooms.

-Where double sided ventilation is provided the above objectives with the exception of the room depth must be achieved.

-Opening roof lights that require to be manually or automatically closed during rain are not to be used when calculating ventilation requirements.

-Passive stack effect ventilation is not deemed appropriate unless a stack effect of greater than 10 meters rise can be achieved, the stack does not impede on the layouts of the rooms above and the resulting stacks are dedicated only to the room being served, stacks cannot be shared due to acoustic and fire separation requirements.

-All other ventilation requirements will be as per DoES TGD - 002.

-When designing windows Design Teams should ensure that:
+- (s) Permanent vent openings should be provided at high level in a draught free manner. - (t) Opening sections of windows are not deemed as appropriate permanent background ventilation in habitable rooms. - (u) Where double sided ventilation is provided the above objectives with the exception of the room depth must be achieved. - (v) Opening roof lights that require to be manually or automatically closed during rain are not to be used when calculating ventilation requirements. - (w) Passive stack effect ventilation is not deemed appropriate unless a stack effect of greater than 10 meters rise can be achieved, the stack does not impede on the layouts of the rooms above and the resulting stacks are dedicated only to the room being served, stacks cannot be shared due to acoustic and fire separation requirements. - (x) All other ventilation requirements will be as per DoES TGD-002 Mechanical & Electrical Building Services Engineering Guidelines for Primary School Buildings. - (y) A laminated label as outlined in Section 38 Labelling below that describes how natural ventilation should be addressed in teaching spaces should be provided in each classroom - (z) When designing windows Design Teams should ensure that: - All glass below 800mm is safety glass, (it should be noted that safety glass is more expensive) - Safety glass, unless agreed in advance with the DoES due to localised issues, should not exceed 15% of the total glass area in a classroom window design and must not be used above a height of 1 metre above the finished floor level (this is to minimise installation and ongoing maintenance costs)

-- All glass below 800mm is safety glass, (it should be noted that safety glass is more expensive) - Safety glass, unless agreed in advance with the DoES due to localised issues, should not exceed 15% of the total glass area in a classroom window design and must not be used above a height of 1 metre above the finished floor level (this is to minimise installation and ongoing maintenance costs) - Safety glass is provided in all General Purpose (GP) Room windows above a height of 1metre above the finished floor level for safety reasons - Schools are not left with large areas of safety glass that in the event of breakage can represent a significant drain on their maintenance budgets and may result in the proper glass not being refitted which in turn could contribute to Health & Safety issues for the school.
+- Safety glass is provided in all General Purpose (GP) Room windows above a height of 1metre above the finished floor level for safety reasons - Schools are not left with large areas of safety glass that in the event of breakage can represent a significant drain on their maintenance budgets and may result in the proper glass not being refitted which in turn could contribute to Health & Safety issues for the school.

-5. BLINDS:
+6. BLINDS